 Breast cancer is the second leading cause of cancer death in women, surpassed only by lung cancer.
 Death rates from breast cancer have been declining since about 1989, with larger decreases in women younger than age 50.
 It is believed that earlier detection through screening and increased awareness, as well as improved treatment, has led to these decreases.

-Today, there are more than 3 million breast cancer survivors in the U.S.
+Today, there are more than 3.1 million breast cancer survivors in the U.S., including those still being treated and those who have completed treatment.

 To support quality improvement projects in breast cancer, the Association of Community Cancer Centers (ACCC) has joined with Pfizer Independent Grants for Learning and Change (IGLC) to issue a Request for Proposals (RFP) with the intent of funding QI initiatives that fully integrate BRCA testing into patient care plans in order to help inform the treatment decision-making process.